“Frequently Asked Questions About Pocket House Park Model RV’s”

 A Park Model is a home built on a single chassis with wheels meeting the national building standards code CSA Z241.
 A Park Model can be up to 538 Sq. ft. in size or less.
-Most park models will have a footprint of 12’ x 44’ or 14’ x 39’ including bays and bump outs.
-Park Models that are built to these standards will be identified with a CSA/Intertek sticker and product number.
+Most park models will have a footprint of 12’ x 44’, 13′ x 41′ or 14’ x 39’.
+Park Models that are built to these standards will be identified with a CSA sticker and product number.
 These units are allowed to be transported on the roads with proper documents but are not meant to be moved often.
 To build larger than the 538 sq ft. or CSA Z241 code, different building code and licensing must be met.
-It is important that, wherever you are locating the park model too, the municipal rules and regulations of that jurisdiction accept the type of park model you are purchasing.
+It is important that, wherever you are locating the park model to, the municipal rules and regulations of that jurisdiction accept the type of park model you are purchasing.

-Your new Pocket House Park Model will be ready in about 3 to 4 months – depending on workload.
+Your new Pocket House Park Model can be ready in about 12 months – depending on workload at time of ordering.

 Choosing the proper foundation for your Park Model is an important step and must be well thought out in advance of having your park model delivered.